sowmya1283/heavenlydining/DEPLOYMENT.md

     - Use Labels and Assignees

 ## 3. Heroku App Creation and Deployment

    - Create the app on Heroku and update the Config Vars section of the Settings tab with DISABLE_COLLECTSTATIC and value to 1
-   - Install webserver gunicorn and include it to the project requirements.txt (This lists all the required Python packages) pip3 install gunicorn~=20.1 pip3 freeze --local > requirements.txt
+   - Install webserver gunicorn and include it to the project requirements.txt (Reuirements.txt lists all the required Python packages)
    - Create Procfile and neccessary steps.
 This tells Heroku how to run your app
-   - Update settings.py: Set DEBUG to False and added , '.herokuapp.com' to the ALLOWED_HOSTS
+   - Update settings.py: Set DEBUG to False and added , '.herokuapp.com' to the ALLOWED_HOSTS.
-   - Push the code to github and Deploy: Go to Deploy tab in Heroku, search for your github repo, connect to it and then Deploy branch
+   - Push the code to github and Deploy: Go to Deploy tab in Heroku, search for your github repo, connect to it and then Deploy main branch
    - To view the app is deployed click on view app.

 ## 4. Create the database

- Instance of a cloud-based PostgreSQL database is created using Code Institute student email provided.
-## 5. Deployment of Static Files
+    - Create PostgreSQL instance
+    - Connect database to code
+    - Enter data into the database
+    - Deploy the project.
+    - Connect Heroku to the PostgreSQL database: Click on Reveal Config Vars in the Settings tab, DATABASE_URL
+    - Open app to view data.

+For any other steps like deploying static file and etc, please refer to the Code Isntitute Tutorial.